Southern California Soccer Officials Association

 Tournament Fees & Rules List

 A list of all current and past tournament fees & rules is attached below for your use.

 Middle School and Jr. High Fees and Rules of Competition

-There is no fee for an evaluation.
-It is paid by SCSOASD.
-The results of your evaluation will be available at the end of the game.
-When one referee is evaluated, the partner is also evaluated whether the partner has requested an evaluation or not.
+The results of your evaluation or assessment will be available at the end of the game.
+When one referee is evaluated or assessed, the partner is also evaluated and assessed whether the partner has requested one or not.
 So please cooperate with the assessors.
 They are here to improve your game.

-Please submit your request for evaluation as soon as possible.
-Evaluations are not available on short notice.
-Rarely will a referee know in advance when an assessor will be on the game.
-The assessors will review your schedule and pick the most appropriate game.
-In some cases, we will make a game assignment specifically for the evaluation or to match partners requesting an evaluation.
-NOTE: A tournament or league game requiring only 1 referee is the ideal situation to be evaluated.
+Please submit your request for assessments as soon as possible.
+Assessments are not available on short notice.
+In some cases, we will make a game assignment specifically for the assessment or to match partners requesting an assessment.
+NOTE: A tournament or league game requiring only 1 referee is the ideal situation to be assessed.

-Remember: Always referee as if you are being evaluated.
-You may not be notified that you or your partner is being evaluated.
+Remember: Always referee as if you are being assessed or evaluated.
+You may not be notified that you or your partner is being assessed or evaluated.